20250513_1306_DJ at EDC Las Vegas_remix_01jv5kzan9e3rvbr6097hvf6qm (1).png

 Sacred Theater

-At 8:00PM we’ll start Sacred Theater and participate in legal allies.
+At 8:00PM we’ll start Sacred Theater.

 After that we will hang out, do rose and thorn and leaf, clean the place up, and say goodbye for another year!